sauce-archives/help/docs/tools/appium/advanced-setup.md

 }
 {% endhighlight %}

 You should keep your test methods short enough so that you are able to tell what they do at a glance, while not packing everything into a single screen method, if possible.
-Finding the balance is the key to writing a good, maintanable test suite.
+Finding the balance is the key to writing a good, maintainable test suite.

 For reference, the complete code for our Calculator example is available [here](https://github.com/testobject/calculator-test-gradle/tree/calculator_simpler).